schellingerhout/schellingerhout.github.io/_posts/2017-07-23-getting-started-with-r.md

 ## Installation

 Install [R-Studio](https://www.rstudio.com/).
 You will most likely work in it and it will direct you to get the correct version of R for your platform.
 If you want to install R by itself and you can get R from [CRAN](https://cran.r-project.org/).

-The tutorial will use R-Studio.
+## No installation
+Head over to [r-fiddle](http://www.r-fiddle.org) and you can start R today without installing it.
+This is great if you are using a Chromebook to follow this tutorial.

 ## Mathematical Operators
 In R-Studio you can directly enter new commands in the console.
 Try some typing in the console.
 Specifically, try a few basic mathematical operations